Rdex for Android

 The easiest way to transfer files between PC and Android is by using a cloud-based storage app such as Dropbox.
 Just open an Rdex cardfile (.rdx) using Dropbox.
 The file will be downloaded to your Android device and Dropbox will offer a selection of apps that can open it.
 Choose Rdex.
 Any changes you make will automatically be synchronized.
-Be sure to download a fresh copy of the file using Dropbox each time you use it.
-This will ensure the cardfile remains synchronized if you also modify it with your PC.
+When you are finished be sure to press the Android 'Back' button until you return to the Dropox screen and always access a fresh copy of the file from Dropbox each time you use it.
+This will ensure the cardfile remains synchronized if you also modify it with another computer or device.

 New security restrictions were introduced in Android 7.
 Dropbox can still open a .rdx file but Google Drive and MS OneDrive cannot.
 They can only open well-known file types.
 If you change the file extension from .rdx to .txt using a file browser Google Drive and MS OneDrive will offer Rdex as one of the apps that can open the file.

-To open a file from within Rdex, press the menu button and select "Open File."
-Navigate the folders in the memory card until you find the Rdex file you transferred.
+To open a file from within Rdex, press the menu button and select "File/Open File."
+Android security restricts Rdex to files within the folder Android/data/com.pnewman.rdex.
 Select a file by touching it.
-Alternatively, you can open an Rdex file using a file browser such as Astro (though you may need to use the submenu "open as text file").
 Rdex also has a menu option to open recently used files.
 Rdex will attempt to load the most recently used file when it starts up.

 You can find out which file Rdex is using from the "About Rdex" menu item.
 (By default files are stored in the Android/data/com.pnewman.rdex/files folder.)
-You can copy the file, rename it, upload it or move it using a file browser and then reopen it at its new location using the Rdex "Open File" menu.
-File/Save As can be used to save a plain text backup copy of the file
+You can copy the file, rename it, upload it or move it using a file browser but Rdex can only open it from within its own file space.
+File/Save As can be used to save a plain text backup copy of the file.

 Rdex Android supports all Rdex file formats: ASCII, UTF-8, and AES-128 encrypted format.
 See the file formats page for a description of file formats.